 Now that you know the overall structure of the forex market, let’s delve in a little deeper to find out who exactly these people in the ladder are.
-It is essential for you that you understand the nature of the spot forex market and who are the main players.
+It is essential for you that you understand the nature of the spot forex market and who are the main forex market players.

 Until the late 1990s, only the “big guys” could play this game.
 The initial requirement was that you could trade only if you had about ten to fifty million bucks to start with!
 Forex was originally intended to be used by bankers and large institutions, and not by us “little guys.”
-However, because of the rise of the internet, online forex trading firms are now able to offer trading accounts to “retail” traders like us.
+However, because of the rise of the internet, online forex brokers are now able to offer trading accounts to “retail” traders like us.

 1. The Super Banks